 The evaluation team applied each EAL 1 AGD CEM work unit.
 The evaluation team ensured the adequacy of the user guidance in describing how to use the operational TOE.
 Additionally, the evaluation team ensured the adequacy of the administrator guidance in describing how to securely administer the TOE.
 The guides were assessed during the design and testing phases of the evaluation to ensure they were complete.
-Additionally, the evaluator performed the Assurance Activities specified in the PP_APP_v1.2 related to the examination of the information contained in the operational guidance documents.
+Additionally, the evaluator performed the Assurance Activities specified in the Protection Profile for General Purpose Operating Systems, Version 4.2.1 [GPOSPP] and Extended Package for Secure Shell (SSH), Version 1.0 [SSHEP] related to the examination of the information contained in the operational guidance documents.

-The validator reviewed the work of the evaluation team, and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the Assurance Activities, and that the conclusion reached by the evaluation team was justified.
+The validator reviewed the work of the evaluation team and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the Assurance Activities, and that the conclusion reached by the evaluation team was justified.